-12. Real estate Facebook ad example: One Smart Penny – Thinking outside of the box
+12. One Smart Penny – Think outside of the box

 Source: One Smart Penny

 Even with good photography, it can be hard for some to visualize the layout of the property that they’re interested in.
-What One Smart Penny does to make them so successful is give a little extra insight into the property by posting images of the entire floor plan.
+In this example, One Smart Penny offers little extra insight into the property by posting images of the entire floor plan.

-13. Real estate Facebook ad example: Northern Atlanta Real Estate – Targeting a specific audience
+13. Northern Atlanta Real Estate – Target a specific audience